myorg259/calculate-my-dahej/README.md

-# 🎭 Dahej Dock - The Satirical Dowry Auction
+# 🎭 Calculate My Dahej - The Satirical Dowry Auction

 A satirical web application that exposes the absurdity of dowry culture through humor and social commentary.